 Our Helpfull pollsters were willing to give us advice on a variety of subjects related to naming our child, including: the ability to shorten the name, the etymology behind our choices, and anecdotes pertaining to those they admired who shared names with one of our selections.

 One more round of voting behind us, and we’re down to the wire.
-Our final two choices for our hypothetical son are either Jackson or Oliver - both strong, masculine names with lots of potential for nick-names.
+Our final two choices for our hypothetical son are either Jackson or Oliver - both strong, masculine names with lots of potential for a nick-name.
 For our daughter, we’re left with two equally beautiful choices to consider - Olivia, and Aria.

-It’s come to this.
 One last set of surveys, and we’ll have successfully crowd-sourced our final name choices.
 To get a larger sample of polling data, we upped the limit for polling responses from 100 to 200 - ensuring we’ll get one last hearty batch of comments to consider.

 Choosing a name for your child is a daunting - but extremely rewarding task.
 With Helpfull surveying, my family - and yours - can receive quick, measured feedback from a community of our peers; feedback that can be used to guide our decision-making process in a way that makes sense, and is backed by outside research.